The Relationship Between Jew and Gentile in Scripture

 In essence, the Jewish people were struck with a blindness meant to be lifted.
 Their blindness was not a done deal or even a fully conscious decision on their part.
 But God’s mysterious way of setting a time for the rest of the world to see and receive Him.

-The Greatness for Jews and Gentiles from Scripture
+The Greatness for Jew and Gentile from Scripture

-The gospel of Jesus Christ went out from Jerusalem and circled the world.
+The gospel of Jesus the Messiah went out from Jerusalem and circled the world.
 And it is now coming back to Jerusalem, as God always intended.
-This is the restoration God invites His followers to join Him in.
-Jew and gentile together.
+This is the restoration God invites His followers to join Him in: Jew and gentile together.

-As branches, God called us to soak up the light of the Messiah and bring Him back to our Jewish roots.
+As gentile “branches,” God called us to soak up the light of the Messiah and bring Him back to our Jewish roots.
 They have been an enduring foundation who supports and sustains us.
 Now we know God called them to recognize Jesus, too.

 “What greatness will the full inclusion of God’s people mean for the whole world” (Romans 11:12).
 To have a love for the things of God, is to have a love for Israel.

 Are you looking to make a difference in Israel, and help bring the true shalom of knowing Jesus?
 You’re invited to join in the story of God’s plan for His people and the nations!